 [localhost ~]$ ls -lA .ssh/ -rw-------.
 1 c2 c2 2602 Feb 17 22:57 id_rsa -rw-r--r--.
 1 c2 c2 570 Feb 17 22:57 id_rsa.pub

-Next, we need to copy our public key to the remote server.
-To do so you can use the
+Next, we need to copy the public key to the remote server.
+You can do that manually, but it is much easier to use the

 ssh-copy-id command uses the same syntax as the

 ssh utility.
 We specified the port we wanted to connect to followed by our username and the server’s hostname.
 As we had not connected from this machine before we had to accept the authenticity of the remote host.